w3c/type-samples/README.md

 For example:
 ```
 ---
-img: a841092a-f834-11e6-9d55-65efd06f1ea0.jpg
 tag: font-style Oblique-styled text leaning to the left.
 tag: abbreviation Heh with joining form and extended baseline in date.
 source: Asharq al Awsat, p1, 12 Dec 1994
 ---
 ```

-You can get the image name from the image placeholder just above.
 Descriptions should be short and succinct, like titles.

 You can add descriptive text below, if needed.
 It's also helpful to provide a text transcription of the content in the image for those who want to create tests, so that they can copy and paste the text.